-UPDATE 7/16/2020: MSCU will offer our quality Montessori learning experience via in-person schooling 5 days a week, for all programs (Toddler, Primary, Elementary, and Secondary) this fall!
+UPDATE: MSCU will continue to offer our quality Montessori learning experience via in-person schooling 5 days a week, for all programs (Toddler, Primary, Elementary, and Secondary)!
 Please see our Fall Return to School FAQs and our Return to School Protocol Highlights pages for more details.

 MSCU COVID-19 FAQs (March-July 2020)

 Q1: When do you estimate school will re-open again?

 We follow state mandates set forth by Governor Pritzker, as well as guidelines set forth by the Illinois State Board of Education (ISBE) and the Illinois Department of Public Health (IDPH).
 We are currently closed through the end of the 2019-20 school year (May 22, 2020), per Governor Pritzker’s mandate for all schools in Illinois.

 Q2: What is the plan for school between now and May 22?
 What is happening with tuition?

 - Toddler and Pre-K families: The Montessori Toddler and Primary programs will be closed through April 30.
 You will receive a credit on your next tuition payment for the final week in March when there was no school; tuition thereafter will be suspended starting April 1, 2020 until we reopen.
 Once we reopen, tuition will be prorated to reflect only the remaining days in the school year.

 - Kindergarten: We will continue to provide instructional materials for learning and tuition will be discounted to $540 a month.